Fetch (folklore): Appearances in literature

 Corresponding to its contemporary prominence in "national superstitions", the fetch appeared in Irish literature starting in early 19th century.
 "The fetch superstition" is the topic of John and Michael Banim's Gothic story "The Fetches" from their 1825 work Tales by the O'Hara Family and Walter Scott used the term in his Letters on Demonology and Witchcraft, published in 1830, in a brief reference to "his ... fetch or wraith, or double-ganger".

 Patrick Kennedy's 1866 folklore collection Legendary Fiction of the Irish Celts includes a brief account of "The Doctor's Fetch", in which a fetch's appearance signals death for the titular doctor.
 More recently, "The Fetch" is the malevolent narrator of Patrick McCabe's 2010 novel The Stray Sod Country, wherein it temporarily inhabits the bodies of the residents of a small Irish town, causing them to commit both psychological and physical harm to themselves and others.

 Robert Aickman's 1980 collection of "strange stories" Intrusions: Strange Tales contains his story "The Fetch".
 In it, the eponymous "fetch" (actually described as a Scottish Cailleach or "carlin" (hag)) is a portent of impending death for the Leith family, leaving a trail of loch water behind her.
 The story has most recently been anthologised in a reprint collection of Aickman's work titled The Wine-Dark Sea (London: Faber, 2014).

 In Dead Heat by Patricia Briggs, Charles and Anna encounter a fetch pretending to be a preschooler named Amethyst.
 Charles recites a riddle and the fetch answers "A fetch!
 A fetch!
-A fetch!" and turns into a group of twigs in the shape of a girl tied with ribbon.
+A fetch!"
+Amethyst then disappears and a bundle of sticks falls to the ground.
+Ribbons "tied the sticks in a semblance of a human figure, arms and legs and head.
+There was a scrap of hair banded top and bottom and shoved into the body of the thing".